doyindevops/doyindevops/README.md

 - 🔭 I’m currently working on 32 Intensive DevOps Projects on the Darey.IO Professional DevOps Bootcamp

-- 🌱 Currently on ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)
+- 🌱 And I am on Introduction to Infarstructure As Code (Terraform)

--  👯 I’m open to Paid/Unpaid internship
+-  👯 I’m open to internship in any capacity

 -  ⚡ Fun fact: I love watching movies and travelling